Video-FX-Bot/AI-implementation-flask-web-prototype/README.md

-# AI Implementation Flask Web Prototype
+# AI Implementation Flask/ FastAPI Web Prototype

 This project is a temporary web-based frontend that connects with our Flask-based AI API backend.
 The goal is to **simulate and visualize the AI responses through a browser** before integrating everything into our final Flutter application.